APTA Logo

 Technical

 The standard applies both to newly constructed cars and restored older cars which are to be operated on a heritage trolley line.
-The Task Force's document was formally released by APTA on June 20, 2005.
-Follow the link below to APTA's web site for more information on this standard:
+The Task Force's document was formally released by APTA on June 20, 2005 then was reviewed and updated then re-released in April 2017.
+Follow this link below to the document:

 This standard and the process the subcommittee's used to create the standard were reviewed in formal sessions at the APTA Rail Conference in Pittsburgh in June 2005.
 The following links lead to the Powerpoint presentation and a related paper used at the conference: